RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 :::tip 📝 NOTE:

-After configuring all the parameters, you need to reset RAK811 Evaluation board for saving the parameters.
+After configuring all the parameters, you need to reset the RAK811 Evaluation board for saving the parameters.

 :::